peteinakl/AICheckerChrome/README.md

 ## Features

-- Quick analysis of web page content
+- Quick analysis of web page content with a single click
 - Clean, animated result display with a 3D glass effect
 - Three-tier result system: "Likely AI", "Could be AI", and "Doesn't look like AI"
+- Customizable sensitivity settings
 - Easy-to-use: just click the extension icon to analyze the current page

 ## Installation